 In-person Guide Development in Central Texas is typically held at the spectacular Ardor Wood Farm in Red Rock, Texas, about an hour’s drive from Austin.
 The farm’s campground has been graciously donated by friends of FIN, Karen Knight and Graham Pierce.

 Ardor Wood Farm is being beautifully restored to bring biodiversity and balance back to the land.
 We will have the opportunity to enjoy the farm’s 67 acres, hike the trails, meet the Nigerian dwarf dairy goat herd, observe many species of animals in their natural habitat and simply enjoy the peace and quiet of the farm.

 There will also be approximately three hours of reading and reflection to prepare for the weekend.

 How and How Much?

-The cost of the GDP is $500 per person, including access to FIN’s exclusive Ecologist School Curriculum.
+The cost of the GDP is $500 per person, and includes access to FIN’s exclusive Ecologist School Guidebook.
 Discounts are provided for multiple guides from the same organization.
 Full and partial scholarships are available.
-Apply here.
+Register here.

 For questions or additional information, please contact: Jordan Joly, FIN’s Program Coordinator, at email@example.com.